With Year 10 and 11 exams starting next week many students and parents are probably asking the question, “Why do we have exams?”

-What do we want from assessment?
+What do we want from the assessment?

 Good assessment programs aim to provide a balanced, fair evaluation of each student.
 They achieve this in two ways.
-First, they use of a variety of strategies and tasks.
+First, they use a variety of strategies and tasks.
 This gives students multiple opportunities, in varying contexts, to demonstrate what they know and can do.
-It also enables teachers to be confident in the accuracy of their judgements about each student.
+It also enables teachers to be confident in the accuracy of their judgments about each student.